On-campus student employment

-An Off-Semester allows for students to declare one semester of each academic year, in which they can work up to 40 hours per week.
-The Off-Semester Form may be found here.
-This form must be signed by your supervisor and then returned to Career Services via email or in-person.
+An Off-Semester allows for students to declare one semester, each academic year, in which they can work up to 40 hours per week.
+The Off Semester Form must be signed by your supervisor and then returned to Career Services via email or in-person.
 Instructions for returning the document are noted on the form.

 Are Student Assistants eligible to continue employment after graduation?